 Altar vs. Alter

-Jason and I co-wrote The Witch’s Altar – which will be released in November of this year.
+Jason Mankey and I co-wrote The Witch’s Altar – which was released in November of 2018.
 In one of the sections I wrote, I touch upon how often people confuse these two words.
 It happens – a LOT.
 Even several folks who submitted pieces to the book used the wrong word.
 Which I understand – spellcheck won’t catch it.
 Here’s the difference:

 Altar – is a location – a noun.
 It’s the place where you interact with the sacred.
 An altar is a place of ACTION.
 So connect altar and action together, since they both start with A – might help!